Sega Sammy Holdings: Sammy Corporation

-Sammy Corporation was founded on November 1, 1975, as Sammy Industry Co., Ltd. by Japanese business magnate, Hajime Satomi.
+Sammy Corporation was founded on November 1, 1975, as Sammy Industry Co., Ltd. by Japanese businessman Hajime Satomi.
 It was formed from Satomi Corporation's manufacturing and marketing divisions for amusement arcade machines.
 In the 1980s, Sammy marketed and sold Pachislot machines, and in the 1990s, Sammy expanded their portfolio by marketing and selling Pachinko machines.
 These two business ventures have been the primary pillar of Sammy Corporations revenue.
 During 1997, Sammy Industry Co., Ltd. changed its name to Sammy Corporation.
 By 2000, Sammy Corporation was listed in the Tokyo Stock Exchange's 1st section, indicating it as a "large company".
 Outside of Pachinko and Pachislot industry, Sammy Corporation was also involved in the video game industry as a publisher for fighting games such as the Guilty Gear series (developed by Arc System Works), The Rumble Fish series (developed by Dimps) and Survival Arts.

 History

 The Sega Sammy Holdings logo used from the incorporation of the company until 2018.